Skip to main content

 Enhanced durability

 At the heart of the Trent 1000 XE is a new Durability Enhancement package focused on increasing engine time on-wing (TOW) whilst also reducing emissions when compared to the Trent 1000 TEN.
-A key element of this Durability Enhancement package is a new high-pressure turbine blade (HPTB).
-We have introduced a comprehensive re-design of the HPTB cooling system to enable a 40% increase in the cooling flow and matched this with a re-design of the HPTB cooling hole configuration.
+A key element of this Durability Enhancement package is a re-engineered high-pressure turbine blade (HPTB).
+We have introduced a comprehensive redesign of the HPTB cooling system to enable a 40% increase in the cooling flow and matched this with a re-design of the HPTB and its cooling hole configuration.
+This delivers a reduction in core blade temperature, and a uniformity in blade aerofoil surface cooling which enables the bade to survive significantly longer in the high temperature environment within which it operates.

 The package also includes improvements to reduce the emissions, which together with the exceptionally low fuel burn of the engine, is future proofing the Trent 1000 XE for a more sustainable world.